-- Be professional.
+- Be professional at all times.
 This includes arriving on time to each appointment, dressing professionally, and being courteous to everyone you meet.

 - Know your limits.
 You are not a medical professional, so do not expect to participate in hands-on patient care.

-- Shadowing does not (and should not) be limited to just one day, one week or one doctor.
+- Shadowing does not (and should not) be limited to just one day, one week, or one doctor.
+There is no “magic” number of hours that you must obtain in order to be competitive for health professional school.
 We suggest shadowing multiple physicians in multiple settings over the course of your pre-med studies.

 Students who plan to participate in clinical experiences abroad should review The Do’s and Don’ts of a Global Health Experience from the AAMC.